EOTech EXPS3 HD & EFLX CE at SHOT Show 2026 header image

 The EXPS3 HD feels like a company trying to catch up to where the market was five years ago, not leading it into the future.
 EOTech is charging a premium for finally adding table-stakes features while competitors have already moved on to the next generation.

-Check our Best Red Dot for AR-15 Guide for current recommendations.
+Check our Best Red Dot for AR-15 Guide and Best EOTech Optics Guide for current recommendations.